D. B. Cooper copycat hijackings

-The apparent success and instant notoriety of the hijacker known as D. B. Cooper in November, 1971 resulted in over a dozen copycat hijackings within the next year all using a similar template to that established by Cooper.
+The apparent success and instant notoriety of the hijacker known as D. B. Cooper in November 1971 resulted in over a dozen copycat hijackings within the next year all using a similar template to that established by Cooper.
 Like Cooper, the plan would be to hijack an aircraft, demand a ransom, and then parachute from that aircraft as a method of escape.
-To combat this wave of extortion hijackings, aircraft were fitted with eponymous "Cooper Vanes," specifically designed to prevent the aft staircase from being lowered in-flight.
-The Cooper Vane, as well as the widespread implementation of other safety measures such as the installation of Metal detectors throughout American airports, would spell the end of the Cooper copycats.
+To combat this wave of extortion hijackings, aircraft were fitted with eponymous "Cooper Vanes", specifically designed to prevent the aft staircase from being lowered in-flight.
+The Cooper Vane, as well as the widespread implementation of other safety measures such as the installation of metal detectors throughout American airports, would spell the end of the Cooper copycats.

+In addition, several other hijackings around the world are also believed to have involved hijackers jumping out of planes similar to D.B.
+Cooper, although these incidents are believed not to have been inspired by D.B.
+Cooper.

-Copycats
+Copycats in the US

 Everett Holt

 On December 24, 1971, Everett Holt hijacked Northwest Orient Airlines Flight 734 after its takeoff from Minneapolis on its way to Chicago and demanded $300,000 and two parachutes.
 Like Cooper, once his ransom was delivered he allowed the passengers to deplane.
 While he was distracted counting his ransom money, the flight crew escaped from the cockpit.
 Realizing his plans had been thwarted, Holt surrendered peacefully.
-Holt would eventually be committed to a mental hospital before the charges were dismissed in May, 1975.
+Holt would eventually be committed to a mental hospital before the charges were dismissed in May 1975.

 Billy Hurst

-On January 12, 1972, 22 year-old Billy Eugene Hurst hijacked Braniff Flight 38 en route from Houston to Dallas.
+On January 12, 1972, 22-year-old Billy Eugene Hurst hijacked Braniff Flight 38 en route from Houston to Dallas.
 Hurst let the passengers go once the plane landed in Dallas, but held four stewardesses and three flight crew hostage.
 He demanded one million dollars in ransom as well as parachutes, a rope, a machete, and hunting boots.
 Hurst then demanded that the pilot fly to South America.
 While the airline struggled to gather the full ransom, friends of Hurst arrived on the scene and persuaded him to surrender without incident.
-In 1973, Hurst would be convicted of aircraft piracy and sentenced to a 20-year prison term.
+In 1973, Hurst was convicted of aircraft piracy and sentenced to a 20-year prison term.